riboseinc/jekyll-theme-open-project/README.md

 Further sections explain core concepts of open project and hub, and go into detail about how to configure a project or hub site.

+[NOTE]
+====
+It may be required to copy the following properties from this theme’s `_config.yaml` to your site’s: `collections`, `includes_dir`.

+This may be caused by changed behavior of jekyll-data gem in recent versions, which is responsible for “inheritance” of `_config.yaml` between theme and site.

+You can add any custom collections for your site after collections copied from theme’s config.
+====

 ### Building site

 Execute to build the site locally and watch for changes: